igordall/EPFL_IKEA/README.md

 ```
 ### Camembert

 Based on the insights gained from previous results, we shifted our focus away from traditional machine learning models.
 Our exploration led us to the BERT model, discovered through Che-Jui Huang's 2022 Medium article, "[NLP] Project Review: Text Difficulty Classification."
 Unlike most linguistic models that process text unidirectionally, BERT, developed by Google, adopts a bidirectional approach.
 This means it reads and interprets text from both left to right and right to left simultaneously, allowing for a comprehensive understanding of context.
+For our specific case, we utilized Camembert, the French pre-trained model, to better handle the nuances of the French language.

 In practical application, BERT evaluates the context surrounding each word by considering the words that precede and follow it.
 For example, in the French sentence "Je pars faire de la voile," BERT analyzes both "faire" and "la" when assessing the word "de."
 This deep contextual understanding enables BERT to accurately interpret grammatical roles and nuanced language use, such as determiners, more effectively than previous models.
 Initially, deploying BERT on our training dataset achieved an accuracy of 56%.